-Base period in a broader sense is the period of employment prior to losing the job.
+The base period in a broader sense is the period of employment prior to losing the job.
 It is also referred to as base year.
-Base period is generally the first four of the last five completed calendar quarters prior to the effective date of the claim / unemployment.
+The base period is generally the first four of the last five completed calendar quarters prior to the effective date of the claim/unemployment.
 So what is a calendar quarter?
 Every calendar year is divided into four parts, known as “quarters”.
 Here are the 4 calendar quarters –

 Coming to the Base Period, if the unemployment claim is filed in January, February or March of 2013, then the base period is October 2011 through September 2012.

-Although base period is defined by state unemployment agencies, the following chart explains a definition adapted by many states.
+Although the base period is defined by state unemployment agencies, the following chart explains a definition adopted by many states.